safespring/web/content/career/_index.md

 Are you passionate about cloud technology and looking for an opportunity to make a real impact?
 Join our team at Safespring, a leading provider of Infrastructure as a Service (IaaS).
 {{< /ingress >}}

 As a member of our team, you'll have the chance to work with cutting-edge technology and collaborate with talented professionals to deliver top-quality IaaS solutions to our customers.
-Whether you're a developer, engineer, or support specialist, we have a role for you..
+Whether you're a developer, engineer, or support specialist, we have a role for you.

 At Safespring, we believe in fostering a culture of continuous learning and growth.
 We offer a range of training and development opportunities to help you advance your career and stay up-to-date on the latest industry trends.